 - We follow a non-tribalistic approach to BJJ.
 We welcome BJJ practitioners from other clubs and associations, and we encourage our students to train elsewhere as well as at our club.

-- We like to enjoy our training and have a laugh now and then, like during our ongoing War Face Competition (the winner will win a new gi), but we’re serious when we need to be.
+- We like to enjoy our training and have a laugh now and then, like during our ongoing War Face Competition (the winner won a new gi), but we’re serious when we need to be.

 - If you’re a beginner visiting our club, bring a gi if you’ve got one (the jacket and pants we wear, similar to the outfit judo guys wear for judo), but if you don’t have a gi, no problem.
 Wear jogging pants and a T-shirt, and we can lend you a jacket, which is all you need to get started, if you send us a message telling us you are coming in advance.
 See contact details page.

 - Please make sure your fingernails and toenails are clipped so that you don’t cut anyone with your claws, and don’t wear any jewellery, as it can get broken or caught.
 Thanks!